moderndayNeo/kodfit/README.md

 Continuing Author:
 * Adam Zdrzalka - [moderndayNeo](https://github.com/moderndayNeo)

 Kodfit began as a team project for the Kodiri coding internship.
 At the conclusion of the internship the members of the group went on to other projects.
-The following three weeks I continued working solely on the project, as I enjoyed working on the app and it had a number of areas for improvement, mostly with cleaning up the code and improving the layout for desktop users.
+The following three weeks I continued working solely on the project as I enjoyed working on the app and it had a number of areas for improvement - notably cleaning up the code, improving the layout for desktop users, fixing bugs and improving user functionality.
 At the end of the three weeks, this is the final result.